ftd2xx/ftd2xx-aio/README.rst

 ftd2xx-aio is an extension of `ftd2xx`_ (a wrapper around the `D2XX drivers`_ for FTDI devices) that adds a transport/protocol layer (similar to `pyserial-asyncio`_).
-This allows the user to take advantage of asyncronous callbacks on connections, rather than polling for data themselves.
+This allows the user to take advantage of asynchronous callbacks on connections, rather than polling for data themselves.

 ------